shreya1sharma/ShreyaSharma/_notes/Computer Vision.md

 * Current research is on how to estimate depth map from a single image.
 For ground truth, depth information can be collected through low cost sensors like Kinect.

 **11. Bag-of-words**
+* Bag-of-words is a histogram of features (textons) in an image
+* Originally designed for comparing two documents.
+Plotting histogram of words in each document and matching the histograms.
+If histograms are very similar, the documents match.
+* In images, the word is represented by a visual word which represents a particular pattern/texture/feature
+* Image classification with bag-of-words has 4 steps:
+	* Extract Patches of key-points from image (Harris, SIFT, Dense)
+	* Describe patches with a feature descriptor (SIFT, HOG)
+	* Clusters the decriptors in feature space.
+Each cluster repesents a visual word.
+	* Create histogram of visual words (bag-of-features), ie how many patches in each cluster
+* A classifier compares two images using their bag-of-words.
+If their bag-of-words are similar, the two images are assigned same class else not.
+* Two popular classifiers used in pre-deep learning era were k-means and SVM

 **12. Hough Transform**

 #### Summary of CV algorithms (algorithm/purpose/use-case)